 LOG in Excel Example #2

-Suppose we have samples of solutions labeled with alphabets A, B, C….L.
-We are provided with the [H+] ion concentration in µ mol/liter in the Excel sheet in Column B, and we want to find which solution is acidic, alkaline, or water.
-The Data table is given below:
+Suppose we have samples of solutions labeled with alphabets A, B, Cā¦.L.
+We are provided with the ion concentration in Āµ mol/liter in the Excel sheet in column B. We want to find which solution is acidic, alkaline, or water.
+The data table is given below:

 The acidic and the basic nature of a chemical solution are measured by its pH value, which is calculated by the formula:

-So, to find the acidic and basic nature of the solution, we will use the LOG in Excel and will check if the logarithmic value is less than, greater than, or equal to 7.
+So, to find the acidic and basic nature of the solution, we will use the LOG in Excel and check if the logarithmic value is less than, greater than, or equal to 7.

-So, the LOG in excel to find the nature of the solution.
+So, the LOG in Excel to find the nature of the solution.

 =IF(-(LOG(B4*POWER(10,-6),10))<7,”Acidic”,IF(-(LOG(B4*POWER(10,-6),10))>7,”Alkaline”,”Water”))+

-Using the formula in other cells we have,
+Using the formula in other cells, we have,

 Output:

-In computer science, every algorithm has its efficiency measured in terms of how fast it fetches the result or gives an output.
+In computer science, every algorithm has its efficiency measured in how fast it fetches the result or gives an output.
 This efficiency is calculated technically by the time complexity.
 Time complexity describes the amount of time an algorithm will take to execute.

-To understand, consider an example,
+To understand, consider an example.

-we have a sorted array,
+We have a sorted array,

 Step 1: